qas52/bus-simulation/README.md

 Start with the buses distributed uniformly along the route (by generating appropriate arrivalevents) and generating one person event for each stop.

-i have included a .jar file for easy execution along with copy of the code. the input file location  can be modified as per requirements.